 The interest expense is growing faster than the amount of outstanding debt because interest rates have risen.
 When I produced this chart in September, the average interest rate on government debt over the previous year was 2.378%.
 In February 2019, it was 2.581%.

-Although 10Y yields topped out as we expected in October, the average interest rate on outstanding debt has continued to increase.
+Although 10Y yields topped out last October as expected [see: Suddenly Interest Rates Matter], the average interest rate on outstanding debt has continued to increase.
 Combined with the fact that outstanding debt is accruing at over $1 trillion per year, this presents a very serious problem.

 It also offers some very important clues as to what the Fed and other central banks will do over the coming year.